daug32/SteamTextEditor/README.md

 # Steam markup editor
-A small preview generator for Steam markup
+A small preview generator for Steam markup.<br/>
 I created it because I am tired of Steam reviews writing process where you need to _publish_ your review before you can see what you've wrote

 Features: